ibmresilient/resilient-python-api/python/README.md

 ```
 Note that if you are using Python 3, then use `python3` instead of `python`.

-## Co3 REST API Examples (python/examples/rest directory)
+## Resilient REST API Examples (python/examples/rest directory)

-This directory contains a command line utility (gadget.py) that makes use of the Co3 REST API (using the co3.SimpleClient class mentioned above).
+This directory contains a command line utility (gadget.py) that makes use of the Resilient REST API (using the co3.SimpleClient class mentioned above).
 The gadget.py command line program illustrates the following:

-* Connecting/authenticating to the Co3 server.
+* Connecting/authenticating to the Resilient server.
 * Creating an incident given a JSON file.
 * POSTing/DELETEing/GETting a URL
-* Listing incidents using the Co3 query API.
+* Listing incidents using the Resilient query API.

 The following are some example usages.